NationalSecurityAgency/timely/README.md

 timely.visibility.cache.initial.capacity | Column Visibility Cache Initial Capacity | 2000
 timely.visibility.cache.max.capacity | Column Visibility Cache Max Capacity | 10000

+## Security

+Timely allows users to optionally label their data using Accumulo column visibility expressions.
+To enable this feature, users should put the expressions in a tag named `viz`.
+Timely will [flatten] (http://accumulo.apache.org/1.7/apidocs/org/apache/accumulo/core/security/ColumnVisibility.html#flatten%28%29) this expression and store it in the column visibility of the data point in the metrics table.
+Column visibilities are *not* stored in the meta table, so anyone can see metric names, tag names, and tag values.

+Timely provides HTTPS access to the query endpoints.
+It is possible to allow anonymous access to these endpoints which will allow anyone to see unlabeled data.
+Timely uses Spring Security to configure user authentication and user role information.
+Users must call the `/login` endpoint for authentication and Timely will respond by setting a HTTP cookie with a session id.
+The response to a successful login will be a temporary redirect (HTTP 307) to the configured address for the Grafana server.
+Grafana itself must be configured to use https for this to work properly.
+For more information see the [Quick Start] (quick-start/QUICK_START.md) documentation.

 ## Tuning

 1. Each thread in the Timely server that is used for processing TCP put operations has its own BatchWriter.
-Each BatchWriter honors the ```timely.write.latency``` and ```timely.write.threads``` configuration property, but the buffer size for each BatchWriter is ```timely.write.buffer.size``` divided by the number of threads.
+Each BatchWriter honors the `timely.write.latency` and `timely.write.threads` configuration property, but the buffer size for each BatchWriter is `timely.write.buffer.size` divided by the number of threads.
 For example, if you have 8 threads processing put operations and the following settings:

 ```
 timely.write.latency=30s